-Bipolar disorder covers a spectrum of mood disorders characterized by major mood swings.
-The mood swings can range from manic or hypomanic high moods to depressed low moods.
+Bipolar disorder covers a spectrum of mood disorders characterized by major shifts in mood.
+The shifts in mood can range from manic or hypomanic high moods to depressed low moods.
 Borderline personality disorder (BPD), on the other hand, is a personality disorder marked by instability in behaviors, functioning, mood, and self-image.

 Many of the symptoms of bipolar disorder and borderline personality disorder overlap.
 This is particularly the case with type 1 bipolar disorder, which involves intense manic episodes.
 Some symptoms shared between bipolar disorder and BPD include:

 - extreme emotional reactions

 Some argue that BPD is part of the bipolar spectrum.
 However, most experts agree that the two disorders are separate.

 According to a review on the relationship between BPD and bipolar disorder, about

 The key to differentiating the disorders is looking at them on the whole.
 This can help determine if you have one disorder with tendencies of the other disorder, or if you have both disorders.

 When a person has both bipolar disorder and BPD, they’ll display symptoms unique to each condition.

 Symptoms unique to bipolar disorder include:

 - symptoms of depression within manic episodes (sometimes known as a “mixed episode”)